makhanov/GWSales_demo1/README.md

 # Welcome to GWSales project
-I hope you find this page very useful.
-The source code is in GWSales folder
+The source code for GWSales app in Android.
+This app was developed as a project for Advanced Paradigms class in GWU.
+Main functions of this app can be found in .pptx and .docx files.